Dates and Prickly Pears and Pomegranates, Oh My!

 Written by: , October 25th, 2019

-The house-baked date bread served at the inn’s restaurant and available in the ranch’s General Store has remained a staple at the resort since the 1930s, while guests have happily sipped cooling, date shakes for decades.
+The house-baked date bread served at The Inn Dining Room and available in The Ranch’s General Store has remained a staple at the resort since the 1930s, while guests have happily sipped cooling, date shakes for decades.

 The Oasis at Death Valley is all about a sense of place.
 Set in one of the world’s most dramatic landscapes, this historic resort connects guests both to the surrounding desert and the region’s unique Old West history.

-The resort’s two full-service restaurants, The Inn Dining Room and The Last Kind Words Saloon, even let visitors taste the desert by incorporating ingredients native to or grown in the Southwest and California into a host of dishes.
-Here’s a look at the different ways dates, prickly pear, and pomegranates are used at the resort.
+Two of the resort’s full-service restaurants, The Inn Dining Room and The Last Kind Words Saloon, even let visitors taste the desert by incorporating ingredients native to or grown in the Southwest and California into a host of dishes.
+Here’s a look at the different ways dates, prickly pear, and pomegranates are used at the resort:

 Bacon Wrapped Dates